RedTeamOperations/Red-Infra-Craft/README.md

 ssh -L 7443:127.0.0.1:7443 -i "YourSecretFileName" machine_name
 ```

-Now, you can open the .env file to retrieve the credentials:
+Now, you can open the .env file  in the first powershell window to retrieve the credentials:

 ```bash
 cat .env